Mental Health and Wellbeing

 This may involve group work and/or individual, one-to-one support, either at school or elsewhere.
 Where appropriate, the Mental Health Support Team will also link up with the specialist mental health services in Gloucestershire.
 They will also support parents and teachers to help children and young people who are experiencing difficulties.

-Our mental health leads in school are Jasmin Marangon and Nadine Smith and they are more than happy to support.
+Our Mental Health Lead in school is Mrs Smith and our Family Support Lead is Mrs Wright and they are more than happy to support.

 If you have any questions or concerns or would like to make a referral to the service, please contact: firstname.lastname@example.org